rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 ```bash
 curl -X POST -u yourusername https://cnda.wustl.edu/data/JSESSION
 ```

-certain error messages may indicate that your institution or network is blocking outbound POST traffic.

-**Common error patterns:**
+## Common error patterns and what they actually indicate

+These errors may appear when testing POST requests with `curl`.
+Not all of them mean that POST traffic is blocked.
+Pay attention to which category the error falls into.

+### Connection-level failures (network connectivity issues)

-* `curl: (7) Failed to connect to cnda.wustl.edu port 443: Connection timed out` – The network is dropping or filtering HTTPS POST packets.
+* `curl: (7) Failed to connect to cnda.wustl.edu port 443: Connection timed out`
+  The network is blocking or dropping outbound HTTPS connections entirely.

-* `curl: (7) Couldn't connect to server` – The firewall is blocking the outbound connection.
+* `curl: (7) Couldn't connect to server`
+  A firewall or network rule is preventing the connection from being established.

+These errors indicate basic network connectivity problems, not application-level blocking.

+### TLS / certificate-related failures (SSL inspection or trust issues)

-* `curl: (35) SSL connect error` – HTTPS handshake failed due to SSL inspection or proxy interference.
+* `curl: (35) SSL connect error`
-* `curl: (56) Recv failure: Connection was reset` – The request was terminated mid-transfer, often by a content filter.
+  The TLS handshake failed.
+This often occurs due to SSL inspection, proxy interference, or certificate validation issues.
+This does not, by itself, indicate POST blocking.

+* `curl: (35) schannel: CRYPT_E_NO_REVOCATION_CHECK`
+  Windows could not complete certificate revocation checking.
+The TLS handshake failed before the POST request was sent.
+This indicates a certificate validation or network restriction issue, not blocked POST traffic.

-* `curl: (60) SSL certificate problem: unable to get local issuer certificate` – A proxy has replaced CNDA’s certificate, indicating SSL inspection.
+* `curl: (60) SSL certificate problem: unable to get local issuer certificate`
+  The certificate chain cannot be validated.
+This commonly means a proxy or security appliance has replaced the server certificate.

+These errors occur before any POST request is processed by CNDA.

+### Connection termination during transfer

+* `curl: (56) Recv failure: Connection was reset`
+  The connection was forcibly closed mid-request, often by a firewall, proxy, or content filter.
+This may indicate filtering of upload traffic but is not definitive on its own.

+### Application-level blocking (true POST rejection)

-* `curl: (22) The requested URL returned error: 403 Forbidden` – The proxy or gateway is explicitly rejecting POST requests.
+* `curl: (22) The requested URL returned error: 403 Forbidden`
+  The request reached the server or gateway, but POST requests are explicitly being denied.

-* **HTML error page (e.g., “Access Denied” or “403 Forbidden”)** – A web security gateway returned a blocked-request page instead of JSON, confirming POST blocking.
+* HTML error page (e.g., “Access Denied” or “403 Forbidden”)
+  A security gateway intercepted the request and returned a blocking page instead of JSON.
+This strongly indicates POST blocking.

 ## **Step 5 – If POST Requests Work, you may have to clear your Cached Data**